naman14310/Interview_Prep/Project Notes/torrent/APIs.md

 ### When to use Websocket and when to use REST ?

 REST is more versatile and can deliver almost all the available resources provided by us.
-It works great when data needs are ad-hoc, however, it is not useful when data delivery needs to be super fast (like more than 100 requests a second) and continuous.
+It is not useful when data delivery needs to be super fast (like more than 100 requests a second) and continuous.
+REST is great for occasional communications.

-WebSocket is ideal when no rates need to be missed in delivery and speed is of the essence.
 Websockets are ideal in scenarios with higher loads.
+WebSockets are a great choice for handling long-lived bidirectional data streaming in a near real-time manner, Using WebSockets is a considerable investment, hence it is an overkill for occasional connections.

 <br>